pachuco/Buttler/README.md

 ### Dependencies

-> In this repo, precompiled binaries are provided.
+> Precompiled binaries are provided in /lib.

 > Feel free to build them yourself if you don't want to use them.